awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

 Some of this exercises will take time for Cluster Autoscaler to scale up and down.
 If you are running this workshop at a AWS event or with limited time, we recommend to come back to this section once you have completed the workshop, and before getting into the **cleanup** section.
 {{% /notice %}}

  * What will happen when modifying Cluster Autoscaler **expander** configuration from **random**  to **least-waste**.
-What happens when we increase the replicas back to 23 ?
+What happens when we increase the replicas back to 23?
 What happens if we increase the number of replicas to 30?
-Can you predict which group of node will be expanded in each case: (a) 4vCPUs 16GB RAM (b) 8vCPUs 32GB RAM?
+Can you predict which node group will be expanded in each case: (a) 4vCPUs 16GB RAM (b) 8vCPUs 32GB RAM?
 What's Cluster Autoscaler log looking like in this case?

- * How would you expect Cluster Autoscaler to Scale in the cluster ?
-How about scaling out ?
-How much time you'll expect for it to take ?
+ * How would you expect Cluster Autoscaler to Scale in the cluster?
+How about scaling out?
+How much time you'll expect for it to take?

  * How will pods be removed when scaling down?
 From which nodes they will be removed?
-What is the effect of adding [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to this mix ?
+What is the effect of adding [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to this mix?

  * Scheduling in Kubernetes is the process of binding pending pods to nodes, and is performed by a component of Kubernetes called [kube-scheduler](https://kubernetes.io/docs/concepts/scheduling/kube-scheduler/).
 When running on Spot the cluster is expected to be dynamic; the state is expected to change over time; The original scheduling decision may not be adequate after the state changes.
 Could you think or research for a project that could help address this? ([hint_1](https://github.com/kubernetes-sigs/descheduler)) [hint_2](https://github.com/pusher/k8s-spot-rescheduler).
 If so apply the solution and see what is the impact on scale-in operations.

  * During the workshop, we did use nodegroups that expand across multiple AZ's; There are scenarios where might create issues.
-Could you think which scenarios ? ([hint](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/aws#common-notes-and-gotchas)).
-Could you think of ways of mitigating the risk in those scenarios ? ([hint 1](https://github.com/aws-samples/amazon-k8s-node-drainer), [hint 2](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#im-running-cluster-with-nodes-in-multiple-zones-for-ha-purposes-is-that-supported-by-cluster-autoscaler))
+Could you think which scenarios? ([hint](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/aws#common-notes-and-gotchas)).
+Could you think of ways of mitigating the risk in those scenarios? ([hint 1](https://github.com/aws-samples/amazon-k8s-node-drainer), [hint 2](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#im-running-cluster-with-nodes-in-multiple-zones-for-ha-purposes-is-that-supported-by-cluster-autoscaler))

- * **Managed Spot node groups only:** AWS auto-scaling groups automatically sets the nodegroups to use the [capacity-optimized allocation strategy](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies).
+ * **Managed Spot node groups only:** EC2 Auto Scaling Group automatically sets the node group to use the [capacity-optimized allocation strategy](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies).

- * **Self managed Spot node groups only:** At the moment AWS auto-scaling groups backing up the nodegroups are setup to use the [capacity-optimized allocation strategy](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies).
-What do you think is the trade-off when you switch to [lowest price](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies) allocation strategy ?
+ * **Self managed Spot node groups only:** At the moment EC2 Auto Scaling Group backing up the node group are setup to use the [capacity-optimized allocation strategy](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies).
+What do you think is the trade-off when you switch to [lowest price](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies) allocation strategy?